dustinpfister/blog_posts/_posts/express-middleware.md

 ## 1 - Express middleware, and what to know before hand.

 This is an advanced post on express.js, if you are new to express or just want to check out what else I have on express you might want to check out my [main post on the subject](/2018/02/12/nodejs-csv-to-json/).
+I assume that you have at least some background with javaScript, and node.js in general as that is all outside the scope of this post.

 ## 2 - [Express Middleware basics](/2019/04/19/express-middleware-basics/)